 Usually, these men are in their offices and they walk slowly across the room — a client sitting in an uncomfortable chair before them — in order to slowly pull the crystal topper out and pour themselves a glass.
-If their feeling generous, they might offer whoever they’re with a glass, too.
+If they’re feeling generous, they might offer whoever they’re with a glass, too.

 But why use a whiskey decanter?

-For wine, there is a definitive purpose—a decanter lets wine breathe, that is, it introduces oxygen to the wine and allows certain flavors and notes to express themselves after being stuck in a bottle for however long (and when you think about it, wine decanters don’t have seals like whiskey decanters do).
-In addition, decanting wine allows a person to remove sediment that might be at the bottom of the wine bottle.
+For wine, there is a definitive purpose: a decanter lets wine breathe, which allows certain flavors and notes to express themselves after being stuck in a bottle (wine decanters don’t have seals like whiskey decanters do).
+Decanting wine can also remove sediment that might be at the bottom of the vintage.

 For whiskey, though, there really isn’t a need for oxidizing or removing sediment.
-What it comes down to with whiskey, basically, is aesthetics.
-If you want to look particularly bad ass or in control, then go ahead, put that whiskey in a decanter!
+What it comes down to is aesthetics.
+If you want to look particularly badass or in control, then go ahead, put that whiskey in a decanter!

 When choosing a decanter, there are a couple things to keep in mind:

-Size – A standard bottle of whiskey is 750mL, which equates to about 25 ounces.
-If you plan on putting an entire bottle in the decanter, you’ll obvious need something larger than that.
+- Size: A standard bottle of whiskey is 750 mL, which equates to about 25 ounces.
+If you plan on putting an entire bottle in the decanter, you’ll obviously need something larger than that.
 If you don’t plan on putting a whole bottle in, you can move right along to the next point.

-Price – Finally, how fancy do you want to look?
+- Price: Finally, how fancy do you want to look?
 How much do you want to show off?
 Will you use the decanter in a group setting such as a party, or is it going to be only for you at the end of a long day of work?
-Depending on what you want the decanter for might effect the price you’re willing to pay.
+What you want the decanter for should effect the price you’re willing to pay.